-Botswana is not a signatory to the 1980 Hague Convention on the Civil Aspects of International Child Abduction (Hague Abduction Convention), nor are there any bilateral agreements in force between Botswana and the United States concerning international parental child abduction.
+Botswana became a signatory to the 1980 Hague Convention on the Civil Aspects of International Child Abduction (Hague Abduction Convention) in November 2022, however there are not yet any bilateral agreements in force between Botswana and the United States concerning international parental child abduction.

 The Department of State’s Bureau of Consular Affairs, Directorate for Overseas Citizens Services, Office of Children’s Issues provides assistance in cases of international parental child abduction.
 For U.S. citizen parents whose children have been wrongfully removed to or retained in countries that are not U.S. partners under the Hague Abduction Convention, the Office of Children’s Issues can provide information and resources about country-specific options for pursuing the return of or access to an abducted child.
 The Office of Children’s Issues may also coordinate with appropriate foreign and U.S. government authorities about the welfare of abducted U.S. citizen children.
 Parents are strongly encouraged to contact the Department of State for assistance.